SAP/luigi/docs/framework-support-libraries.md

 # Luigi Client framework support libraries

-On this page, you can find more information about Luigi Client support libraries for frontend frameworks such as Angular.
+On this page, you can find more information about Luigi Client support libraries for web application frameworks.

 ## Angular support Library